jsnider3/newbie-OCaml/498/README.md

 HOW TO RUN
 The Haskell interpreter is compiled with ghc Original.hs and run with ./Original.
-The OCaml code is run as ocaml ./Interpreter.ml.
+The OCaml code is build with make and run as ./498.

 THE LANGUAGE
 Currently, "498" is a software artifact.
 It has ints, floats, booleans, structs,